jeffkraken/hakcafe/README.md

 ## TO-DO

-- Add third set of challenges (bring total to 27)
+- Add fourth set of challenges (bring total to 36)
 - Add `keep-going` button to allow refresh to new tiles that haven't been completed yet without clearing out progress.
 - Add `submit-score` button to create a pdf file that shows which challenges were completed by the user.